Metnew/suicrux/docs/normalization.md

 ### Normalization
 Normalization using `normalizr` is recommended but not a must.
 You can ignore it if you want.
 Concept of normalization is strongly connected with state-management.
 The idea behind normalization is to make an in-memory DB inside the state.
 Think of it like NoSQL collection (table) in the state.

-Typical script for normalization of arrays:
+Typical script for arrays normalization:

 ```js
 // @flow